primavera133/alcotracker/README.md

 **NOTE: If you uninstall the app, the data is lost.
 Make sure you export your data before doing anything drastic.**

+##### Tech used

+- Create React App
+- IndexedDB for local database
+- IDB for easy use of IndexedDB
+- zustand for state
+- Chakra UI for UI
+- etc